alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 ```

 We pass the payload received to the validator and ensure it has the data necessary to eventually send the email.

+_Note: if you're unfamiliar with the `?.` syntax above, it's a convenient new feature called <strong>optional chaining</strong>.
+Read more about it <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining" target="_blank">here</a>._

 Alright, I'd say we're ready to work on that root handler now.